Weaver gets life in prison for killing 2, injuring 2 others

 The advocate also read a statement from the teenager, who said that after spending two weeks in a coma, he had to relearn how to do everything, including eating and drinking.
 He said he was left unable to hear in one ear, has to endure repeated doctor's visits, and can't do certain things — including play football, which he enjoyed — because he is prone to overheating and passing out as a result of his brain injury.
 The boy said he believed Weaver should pay for everything done to his family.

-Shalene Wymer's grandmother, Patricia Wymer, showed a picture of her granddaughter to the courtroom and spoke about the impact of Shalene's death on her children.
-The father of Shalene's children said it had been difficult to raise them without her, especially their young son.
+Shaline Wymer's grandmother, Patricia Wymer, showed a picture of her granddaughter to the courtroom and spoke about the impact of Shaline's death on her children.
+The father of Shaline's children said it had been difficult to raise them without her, especially their young son.

 Acknowledging the pain of the victims and their families, State Public Defender Diane Lozano, Weaver's attorney for the case, said Weaver had been in the criminal justice system in one way or another since the age of 13, and suffered numerous traumas and mental health struggles in his life.
 She said she believed methamphetamine to be largely responsible for the events that took place.